Who Can Sue After a Car Accident in California?

-- Improper car maintenance, bad tires, worn brake pads
+- Improper car maintenance, bad tires, or worn brake pads

 - Speeding/driving too fast for weather conditions

-- Aggressive driving exhibited in tailgating, passing on the right, and other actions
+- Aggressive driving exhibited by tailgating, passing on the right, and other actions

-- Driving while talking on the phone, eating, applying makeup, or texting
+- Distracted driving, such as driving while talking on the phone, eating, applying makeup, or texting

 - Driving under the influence (DUI) of alcohol or drugs